 Barnyard runoff controls are structures which collect and divert runoff from barnyard or associated buildings into areas of low environmental impact.
-These structures are similar to stormwater management practices applied in a barnyard setting (Figure 5-16).
-The purpose is to store and filter NPS pollution related to equine or other livestock.
+These structures are similar to stormwater management practices applied in a barnyard setting; they store and filter NPS pollution related to equine or other livestock.

 During the first AWG meeting, a community composting program was suggested as a way to provide options for smaller farms that lack room for on-site composting infrastructure.
-Such a program will help reduce capital costs to individual farms while providing a greater benefit to the environment and community.
-The Marshall Livestock Exchange and MARE Center were identified as potential sites for a pilot project.
-Under a proposed composting program, manure is collected at a central composting facility and then sold or distributed.
-The Gardner's Gold program (Prince William Soil and Water Conservation District 2013) links horse owners with homeowners to provide composting for gardening.
-A similar program in Fauquier and Loudoun counties could be designed to link homeowners both inside and outside the IP area.
-Figure 5-17 is an example of the scale of a proposed community composting facility.
-Further studies and discussion are required to determine the appropriate size of a facility and
+Such a program can reduce capital costs to individual farms while providing benefits to the environment and community.
+The Marshall Livestock Exchange and Mare Center were identified as potential sites for a pilot project.
+Under a proposed composting program, manure would be collected at a central composting facility and then sold or distributed to provide compost for gardening.
+Figure 5-6 is an example of the scale of a proposed community composting facility.
+Further studies and discussion are required to determine the appropriate size of a facility and collection methods.

-Figure 5-16.
-Example barnyard runoff control system (Outagamie County 2016).
+Figure 5-6.
+Community composting facility with stormwater BMP (O2Compost 2016).